 The following are best management practices guidelines for the proper operation of a household pharmaceutical collection program.
-These are in addition to the regulatory requirements of KY DEP.

-- Collection centers should work closely with the Drug Enforcement Administration (DEA) to ensure compliance with DEA regulations.
-The collection center must be an Authorized Collector with DEA.
-A brief overview is given below: - The collection center should use a secure collection container to prevent theft and any release of collected household pharmaceutical waste to the environment. - The collection center should provide proper oversight of collection containers (may include electronic surveillance) to prevent theft and ensure proper use of containers. - To avoid additional regulatory requirements - Only the following items should be accepted at collection centers: - Prescription Medications (consumer should black out contact information) - Over-the-Counter Medications - Pet Medications - Medicated Ointments, Lotions and Creams - Liquid Medication in Plastic Containers - ♦ Vitamins - ♦ Inhalers - The following items should not be accepted at collection centers: - Sharps: Needles and Syringes (may have separate collection location on-site) - Thermometers - Aerosol Cans - Medication Waste Items, such as IV Bags, Used Bandages, Empty Containers - Chemicals or Disinfectants - Personal Care Products - Pharmaceuticals from commercial or industrial locations or institutions, such as pharmacies and hospitals

-BEST MANAGEMENT PRACTICES, CONT.

-The following are best management practices guidelines for the proper operation of a household pharmaceutical collection program.
-These are in addition to the regulatory requirements of KY DEP.
+These are in addition to the regulatory requirements of the Department for Environmental Protection.

+To avoid additional regulatory requirements

+- Only the following items should be accepted at collection centers:

+- Prescription Medications (consumer should black out contact information)

+- Over-the-Counter Medications

+- Pet Medications

+- Medicated Ointments, Lotions and Creams

+- Liquid Medication in Plastic Containers

+- Vitamins

+- Inhalers

+- The following items should not be accepted at collection centers:

+- Sharps: Needles and Syringes (may have separate collection location on-site)

+- Thermometers

+- Aerosol Cans

+- Medication Waste Items, such as IV Bags, Used Bandages, Empty Containers

+- Chemicals or Disinfectants

+- Personal Care Products

+- Pharmaceuticals from commercial or industrial locations or institutions, such as pharmacies and hospitals

+Collection centers should work closely with the Drug Enforcement Administration (DEA) to ensure compliance with DEA regulations.
+A brief overview is given below:

-- Collected household pharmaceutical waste should not be mixed with any other hazardous waste or solid waste stream, such as confiscated pharmaceuticals or evidence. - The collection centers should provide clear signage at drop- off locations to ensure that only household pharmaceuticals are accepted. - The collection container should be lined with a plastic liner in order to prevent release to the environment and ensure easier transport to main accumulation container. - To prevent leachate (wastewater) contamination in the landfill, the collected pharmaceuticals should immediately be made nonrecoverable.
-Take the following precautions: - Dissolve all pharmaceuticals in water, - Solidify (kitty litter or sawdust), - Place solidified contents in a sealed container prior to transport and disposal in the landfill. - Collection centers should work with the Transportation Cabinet to ensure compliance with transportation regulations when transporting collected household pharmaceutical waste. - Collection centers should dispose of household pharmaceutical waste in a DEP/EPA-permitted disposal facility. - Collection centers should maintain records to show compliance with state and federal requirements.
-This may include: - Amounts of pharmaceuticals collected - Date of disposal - Location of disposal - Witness of disposal
+- Law enforcement agencies are the only allowed locations for collection containers. - Law enforcement agencies must reapply annually with DEA for collection approval prior to establishing a permanent collection program. - The collection center should use a secure collection container to prevent theft and any release of collected household pharmaceutical waste to the environment. - The collection center should provide proper oversight of collection containers (may include electronic surveillance) to prevent theft and ensure proper use of containers. - Collected household pharmaceutical waste should not be mixed with any other hazardous waste or solid waste stream, such as confiscated pharmaceuticals or evidence. - The collection centers should provide clear signage at dropoff locations to ensure that only household pharmaceuticals are accepted. - The collection container should be lined with a plastic liner in order to prevent release to the environment and ensure easier transport to main accumulation container. - Collection centers should work with the Department of Transportation (DOT) to ensure compliance with DOT regulations when transporting collected household pharmaceutical waste.

+Collection centers should dispose of household pharmaceutical waste in a DEP/EPA-permitted disposal facility.

+- Dissolve all pharmaceuticals in water,

+- Solidify (kitty litter or sawdust),

+- Place solidified contents in a sealed container prior to transport and disposal in the landfill.

+Collection centers should maintain records to show compliance with state and federal requirements.
+This may include:

+- Amounts of pharmaceuticals collected

+- Date of disposal

+- Location of disposal

+- Witness of disposal